jhuckaby/logalert/README.md

 ### Max Alerts Per Hour

 You can also limit the maximum number of alerts to allow per hour.
-This is a great way to manage flood control, as you can set this to a very low number, including as low as `1` per hour.
-Then, whatever happens during the hour, it will **not** send out another alert, even if the file blows up.
+This is a great way to manage flood control, as you can set this to a very low number, as low as `1` per hour.
+Then, after the first alert, whatever else happens during the hour, it will **not** send out another, even if the file blows up.
 To use this feature, include a `max_per_hour` property, and set it to the maximum number of alerts you want to allow per hour:

 ```json
 "max_per_hour": 3